Compensation for negligent financial adviser advice

-We are able to offer a no obligation initial telephone assessment to give you an understanding of the merits of your potential claim, so please feel free to contact us or complete our contact form and we will call you back to discuss your case.
+We are able to offer a no obligation initial telephone assessment to give you an understanding of the merits of your potential claim, so please feel free to call us or complete our online enquiry form and we will call you back to discuss your case.

-A Financial Adviser owes duties of care to their clients in contract and under common law but also a statutory duty under the Financial Services and Markets Act 2000 (“FSMA”) to perform their work with reasonable care and skill.
+A financial adviser owes a duty of care to each of their clients in contract and under common law but also a statutory duty under the Financial Services and Markets Act 2000 to perform their work with reasonable care and skill.
 If they fail to do this and you suffer a loss as a result, then you may be able to bring a claim for professional negligence and/or breach of statutory duty.

-In order to bring a professional negligence claim against a Financial Advisor you are required to prove that the Financial Adviser has breached the duties referred to above.
-To do this it is usual for a client to obtain a report from another Financial Adviser to comment on whether the work undertaken fell below the standard to be expected.
+In order to bring a professional negligence claim against a financial adviser you are required to prove that the financial adviser has breached the duties referred to above.
+To do this it is usual for a client to obtain a report from another financial adviser to comment on whether the work undertaken fell below the standard to be expected.
 This is something we can discuss and provide assistance in obtaining.

 - Misrepresenting the recommended investment, meaning that the client entered into an investment based on incorrect (or sometimes misleading) advice.

 - Failing to consider the client’s personal position, their attitude to risk and their requirements and advising them to invest in inappropriate investments (usually high risk unregulated collective investment schemes).

 - In certain circumstances, a financial adviser will receive commission when they sell a financial product to a client.
 Where that commission is not declared the client may have a claim against the financial adviser.